Point-Spread Function (PSF) Imaging

 In-Depth Proprietary Technology

-We can use time-honored optical imaging approaches to mitigate artifacts around complex geology by treating each subsurface ray as traveling through its own unique lens, modeling the resulting PSF, and deconvolving the final image in the 5D VOT/VAT domain to produce a result free of the associated artifacts and distortions.
+We can use time-honored optical imaging approaches to mitigate artifacts around complex geology by treating each subsurface ray as traveling through its own unique lens, modeling the resulting PSF, and deconvolving the final image in the 5D VOT/VAT domain (learn more) to produce a result free of the associated artifacts and distortions.

 Fig. 1.
 RTM Salt-body image with and without PSF Imaging.
 PSF Imaging, applied in the VOT/VAT domain, dramatically improves visibility and reduces artifacts in regions with complex geology.